Ancestral houses of the Philippines: National Cultural Heritage Act of 2009

-In 2009, the Congress of the Philippines passed the National Cultural Heritage Act of 2009 or Republic Act No. 10066 to strengthen the protection of the country's cultural treasures including houses under Built Heritage.
-Ancestral houses declared as Heritage House by the National Historical Commission of the Philippines (NHCP) are still privately owned.
-The government only declares the heritage value of the structure, providing funding for its protection and preservation.
-Ancestral homes that have figured in historical events like the Bonifacio Trial House in Maragondon, Cavite, or houses of national heroes of the Philippines like the Juan Luna Shrine in Badoc, Ilocos Norte are included among the categories National Shrines or National Historical Landmarks.
-Historical markers are placed on the houses by the commission to indicate their significance.
+In 2009, the Congress of the Philippines passed the National Cultural Heritage Act of 2009, or Republic Act No. 10066, to strengthen the protection of the country's cultural treasures, including houses under "Built Heritage".
+Ancestral houses declared as Heritage Houses by the NHCP are still privately owned.
+The government only declares the heritage value of the structure and provides funding for its protection and preservation.
+Ancestral homes that have figured in historical events such as the Bonifacio Trial House in Maragondon, Cavite, or houses of national heroes of the Philippines such as the Juan Luna Shrine in Badoc, Ilocos Norte, are categorized as National Shrines or National Historical Landmarks.
+Historical markers are affixed to the houses by the commission to indicate their significance.
 The Philippine Registry of Cultural Property maintains a record of all cultural properties of the country.